 Force Majeure Event: has the meaning given to it in clause 10.1(a).

-Goods: the Goods (or any part of them) as set out in the purchase order.
+Goods: the Goods (or any part of them) as set out in the Order.

-Order: the Customer’s order for the Goods, as set out in the Customers purchase order form OR overleaf OR in the Customer’s written acceptance of the Supplier’s quotation, or overleaf as the case maybe.
+Order: the Customer’s order for the Goods, as set out in the Customer’s purchase order form, telephone order, email order or in the Customer’s written acceptance of the Supplier’s quotation, as the case maybe.